 Our Board recognizes that transactions between PGE and certain individuals and entities, including our directors and officers, may raise questions as to whether those transactions are consistent with the best interests of PGE and its shareholders.
 Accordingly, the Board has adopted a written Related Person Transactions Policy, which addresses our policies regarding the review, approval, or ratification of certain transactions between PGE and "related persons," including our directors, executive officers, director nominees, and owners of more than 5% of any class of our voting securities.
 Under the policy, transactions between PGE and a related person involving more than \$120,000 in which the related person has a direct or indirect material interest are not permitted unless the Nominating, Governance and Sustainability Committee determines that the transaction is not inconsistent with the best interests of PGE and its shareholders.
-Before entering into such a transaction with PGE, the related person or the business unit leader responsible for the potential transaction is required to provide notice to the General Counsel of the facts and circumstances of the proposed transaction.
+Before entering into such a transaction with PGE, the related person or the business unit leader responsible for the potential transaction.
 Certain types of transactions-including executive and director compensation that is required to be disclosed under SEC disclosure rules and the provision of tariff-based utility service-are exempt from the policy.